Fall Discount: 20% Off

 (Can’t attend the live workshop?
 No problem.
 All workshops are recorded and we’ll send you the recording, workbook and any supplementary materials within a couple days of completion after we’ve had time to edit the recording.)

 This is a new workshop is led by Susan Finch, co-producer of 15 B2B podcasts for the Funnel Radio Network, CEO of Binky Patrol – a successful, national 25 year 501c3 that relies 100% on sponsors and volunteers.
 She is also a keynote speaker, 35-year+ marketing professional, Interim CMO for several corporations.
 She is joined by an online event specialist, Michael Daniels, who has been instrumental in coordinating virtual conferences and events globally for several companies and organizations.
+They are also joined by Trade Show Magician, Scott Tokar, who will demonstrate a way to engage your online audience and give the host a break.
+Scott is an award-winning magician, and official Member of Inner Magic Circle, as well as the CEO of Corporate-Fx — a talent agency specializing in trade show and business events.

 This course will give you ideas and specific roadmaps for rethinking large in-person meetings, conferences, and annual events while keeping your attendees engaged, and your sponsors supportive all remotely.
 As we are all looking for a new positive way to achieve the same goals, product and event success, we need to be flexible and fluid to meet the needs, while still surprising, delighting, and having an event that people will share and talk about for months to follow.
 This course will dig into the structure, as well as the logic for setting up systems that work for everyone no matter what their role is.
 Are you a sponsor left out of the exposure at regular events and now need to create something on your own?
 You will get ideas here, as well — perhaps you’ll pool teams and resources with other friendly sponsors/exhibitors at events that are not planning on transitioning to a virtual version.